garrettgman/garrettgman.github.io/preface.md

 ## Acknowledgements

-Although this book is not yet written, I have many people to thank. _Data Science with R_ is part of a larger project that has already led to [_Hands-On Programming with R_](http://shop.oreilly.com/product/0636920028574.do), a book that teaches how to program with R. My two editors Courtney Nash and Julie Steele have been indispensible to the project, as has Ann Spencer my de facto O'Reilly liason over the past few months.
+Although this book is not yet written, I have many people to thank. _Data Science with R_ is part of a larger project that has already led to [_Hands-On Programming with R_](http://shop.oreilly.com/product/0636920028574.do), a book that teaches how to program with R. My two editors Courtney Nash and Julie Steele have been indispensible to the project, as has Ann Spencer, my de facto O'Reilly liason over the past few months.

-I would also like to thank Hadley Wickham, Winston Chang, Stephanie Hicks, and Jaime Ramos, who I regularly discuss data science with; as well as O'Reilly Media and RStuido, who have helped make this book and this website possible.
+I would also like to thank Hadley Wickham, Winston Chang, Stephanie Hicks, and Jaime Ramos, who I regularly discuss data science with; as well as O'Reilly Media and RStudio, who have helped make this book and this website possible.

 A more personal thanks goes to my supportive wife, Kristin, and to the many readers who have provided early comments on the book.
 Thank you.